 Richard Gonzales (Lipan Apache Chief) & Anita Tahityé The Crown (Spirit) Dance The Crown Dance is a two-fold ceremony.
 On the one hand, it is to bring the Mountain Spirits to heal and protect the tribe from disease and their enemies.
 It is also a ceremony to help transform young tribal girls into their life of womanhood.
 The Crown Dance is very much a family-tribal ceremony.
-This is the reasoning for the theory that this pictograph was probably made before Mescalero and Lipan were under Spanish threat and regularly migrating back and forth from northern Mexico to the West Texas-New Mexico area.
+This is the reasoning behind the theory that this pictograph was likely created before the Mescalero and Lipan were under Spanish threat and regularly migrated back and forth from northern Mexico to the West Texas-New Mexico area.
 The Crown Dance is a four-day ceremony.
-Although the heart of these ceremonies takes four days, the events span 12 days, much of it for preparations.
+Although the heart of these ceremonies lasts four days, the events span 12 days, with much of the time dedicated to preparations.
 A medicine woman coaches the young woman as the ceremony begins and guides her throughout, offering instructions for each element of the ritual and life going forward.
-Each of the four days, the young woman is put through various physical tests, and each night consists of ceremonial dancing with a large central fire.
-She is adorned with elaborate beaded buckskins with jingles to help evoke the protecting spirits to come.
+Each of the four days, the young woman undergoes various physical tests, and each night is spent participating in ceremonial dancing around a large central fire.
+She is adorned with elaborate beaded buckskins featuring jingles to help evoke the protection of the spirits.
 The masked and body-painted Crown Dancers, representing the Mountain Spirits, dance around a huge bonfire, ringed by a crowd of people who have come to watch.
 A group of men sing and drum behind the dancers.
 The four principal dancers and a fifth 'clown' dance to bless the maiden, the fire, and keep disease and the evil spirits away.
 (Benaney) Embodying the Mountain Spirits, they dance at night, bringing the spiritual world into physical manifestation.
 Their heads, crowned with wooden slat headdresses, wield their wooden wands as they dance around the fire.
 To the Apache, the Clown is a sacred being with great Power given to him by Thunder.
 He represents just what the power of thunder exacerbates: fear from a tremendous power in the sky that is greater than anything we see on Earth.
-In this way, the manner of the Clown "fooling around" is a profound spiritual element to the ceremony, reflecting the randomness of catastrophe in his seemingly mad behavior, just as nature reminds us of our own mortality from time to time.
-So, the latter part of his message is always to take the time to enjoy life and its' rewards by constantly reminding us about the ever-present potential of experiencing sorrow through separation or even death.
+In this way, the manner in which the Clown "fooling around" is a profound spiritual element of the ceremony, reflecting the randomness of catastrophe in his seemingly mad behavior, just as nature reminds us of our mortality from time to time.
+So, the latter part of his message is always to take the time to enjoy life and its rewards, constantly reminding us of the ever-present potential for experiencing sorrow through separation or even death.
 The meaning and importance behind love, friendship, family, and community are highlighted in this context.
 (Spirit Dance) "The mountain spirits have taught the Apaches to perform the Apache Crown Dance as a means of curing.
 The crown headdress is be-decked with eagle feathers, the teacher that flew the highest in the Heavens.
 The signs of lightning are sacred symbols of the Apaches, and they are placed on the bodies of the Apache Crown Dancers, who are instructed by the mysterious mountain spirits to perform healing rituals for the Apaches."